nilaykamat/grpc_k8s/README.md

-# Exposing gRPC microservices with Nginx Istio on GKE
+# Exposing gRPC microservices with Istio on GKE

 ### Clone this repo and switch to branch "grpc_istio".